qld-gov-au/ckanext-archiver/README.rst

     * ``ckan.site_url`` = URL to your CKAN instance

-    This is the URL that the archive process (in Celery) will use to access the CKAN API to update it about the cached URLs.
+    This is the URL that the archive process (in Job) will use to access the CKAN API to update it about the cached URLs.
 If your internal network names your CKAN server differently, then specify this internal name in config option: ``ckan.site_url_internally``

 3. Additional Archiver settings